Hylst/Gfa_basic_3_Vscode_Ext/README.md

 For a full list of instructions, refer to the [GFA BASIC reference](https://gfabasic.net/stg/gfabasic.htm).
 Many still lacks in this extension.

 ### Installation
 To install this extension, open the Visual Studio Code Marketplace and search for "GFA BASIC Syntax" by 'Hylst', then click install.
-Or you can install it manually from the .vsix you can find on my GitHub link below.
+Or you can install it manually from the .vsix you can find on my GitHub [link](https://github.com/Hylst/Gfa_basic_3_Vscode_Ext/blob/main/gfa-basic-syntax-1.0.0.vsix).

 ### Requirements
 No external dependencies are required.
 Just install the extension, and start coding in GFA BASIC!